aalfons/r2spss/README.md

 # r2spss: Format R Output to Look Like SPSS

-Create graphics and `LaTeX` tables that to look like `SPSS` output for use in teaching materials.
-Functionality includes boxplots, histograms, scatterplots, and line plots, as well as descriptive statistics, common hypothesis tests, ANOVA, and linear regression.
+Create plots and `LaTeX` tables that look like `SPSS` output for use in teaching materials.
+Rather than copying-and-pasting `SPSS` output into documents, `R` code that mocks up `SPSS` output can be integrated directly into dynamic `LaTeX` documents with tools such as [`knitr`](https://yihui.org/knitr/).
+Functionality includes method that are typically covered in introductory statistics classes: descriptive statistics, common hypothesis tests, ANOVA, and linear regression, as well as boxplots, histograms, scatterplots, and line plots (including profile plots).

 ## Installation